On distributional topological complexity of groups and manifolds: Introduction

-In~\cite{KW1} Knudsen and Weinberger proved that for any finite group $G$.
-Later it was shown~\cite{Dr2} that $d\cat(\mathbb Z_p)=\dTC(\mathbb Z_p)=p-1$ and, moreover~\cite{KW2}, for any $p$-group.
-It was an open problem whether such equality holds for lens spaces for $p>2$.
-We have addressed it in the second part of this paper.

-Knudsen and Weinberger proved~\cite{KW1} that for torsion free groups $\Gamma$ the distributional category coincides with the Lusternik-Schnirelmann category, $d\cat\Gamma=\cat\Gamma$.
-It is an open problem whether the similar equality $\dTC(\Gamma)=\TC(\Gamma)$ holds for topological complexity.
-In the first part of the paper we prove that this is the case for Frobenius injective groups.
-In particular, it holds true for torsion free hyperbolic groups and torsion free nilpotent groups.
+Knudsen and Weinberger proved~\cite{KW1} that for torsion free groups $\Gamma$ the distributional category coincides with the Lusternik-Schnirelmann category, i.e., $d\cat\Gamma=\cat\Gamma$.
+It remains an open problem whether the similar equality $\dTC(\Gamma)=$TC$(\Gamma)$ holds for topological complexity.
+In the first part of this paper we prove the following.